This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Perfect for candlestands or as a tea table, spider leg tables typically end in squared feet, or no feet at all.
-These legs start at the center of the table, descend down slowly before flaring towards the bottom.
+Perfect for candlestands or as a tea table, spider leg tables typically end in squared feet or no feet at all.
+These legs start at the center of the table and descend slowly before flaring toward the bottom.
 Spider legs can also be straight and thin, the kind found in gatefold tables.

 18. Reeded Legs

-Similar to fluted table legs, the reeded legs have grooves which run down vertically.
+Similar to fluted table legs, the reeded legs have grooves that run down vertically.
 These grooves are evenly spaced with rounded depressions as the grooves.

-Reeded table legs were modelled after the Greek and Roman motifs, which became popular in the Neoclassical revival of the 19th century.
+Reeded table legs were modeled after the Greek and Roman motifs, which became popular in the Neoclassical revival of the 19th century.